-The Pleiades star cluster – also known as the Seven Sisters or M45 – is visible from virtually every part of the globe.
-It can be seen from as far north as the North Pole, and farther south than the southernmost tip of South America.
+The Pleiades star cluster – – famously known as the Seven Sisters or, to some, M45 – is visible from virtually every part of the globe.
+It’s seen from as far north as the North Pole and farther south than the southernmost tip of South America.
 It looks like a tiny misty dipper of stars.

 If you’re familiar with the famous constellation Orion, it can help you be sure you’ve found the Pleiades.
 See the three stars in a row in Orion?
 That’s Orion’s Belt.
 Draw a line through these stars to the V-shaped pattern of stars with a bright star in its midst.
 The V-shaped pattern is the Face of Taurus the Bull.
 The bright star in the V – called Aldebaran – depicts the Bull’s Eye.
 A bit past Aldebaran, you’ll see the Pleiades cluster, which marks the Bull’s Shoulder.

 In our Northern Hemispheres skies, the Pleiades cluster is associated with the coming winter season.
 It’s easy to imagine this misty patch of icy-blue suns as hoarfrost clinging to the dome of night.
 Frosty November is the month of the Pleiades, because it’s at this time that the Pleiades shine from dusk until dawn.
 But you can see the Pleiades cluster in the evening sky well into April.

 The star name Aldebaran comes from an Arabic word for follower.
 It’s thought to be a reference to this star’s forever chasing the Pleiades across the heavens.
 As a general rule, the Pleiades cluster rises into the eastern sky before Aldebaran rises, and sets in the west before Aldebaran sets.

 The only exception to this rule happens at far southern latitudes – for example, at South America’s Tierra del Fuego – where the Pleiades rise a short while after Aldebaran rises.